Surgeon general's TV praise of Trump earns his 'star' label - KVIA

 WASHINGTON (AP) — The U.S. surgeon general caught the eye of Donald Trump in a tried-and-true way: praising the 45th president on television.

-At a recent briefing with his coronavirus task force standing behind him, Trump turned to Dr. Jerome Adams and declared the previously low-profile 20th surgeon general among the administration’s “stars” to emerge from this crisis.
+At a recent briefing with his coronavirus task force standing behind him, Trump turned to and declared the previously low-profile 20th surgeon general among the administration’s “stars” to emerge from this crisis.

 “I watched him the other day.
 It was such a fantastic job you did, and I really appreciate it,” the president said.

 Trump didn’t specify what media appearance he was referring to.
-But during the span of a few days, Adams had said that Trump sleeps less than he does but was in better health, echoed Trump’s argument that most Americans should be more worried about the seasonal flu than the virus, and defended the president’s claim that Democratic lawmakers’ politicization of the crisis was, in the president”s words, a “new hoax.”
+But during the span of a few days, Adams had said that Trump sleeps less than he does but was in better health, echoed Trump’s argument that most Americans should be more worried about the seasonal flu than the virus and defended the Republican president’s claim that Democratic lawmakers’ politicization of the crisis was, in the president’s words, a “new hoax.”

 At the same news conference in which Trump praised him, Adams scolded the media for “bickering” and “partisanship” in their coverage of the Trump administration’s missteps.